Tahith Chong: Luton Town

-On 14 July 2023, Chong signed for newly-promoted Premier League side Luton Town for an undisclosed fee.
+On 14 July 2023, Chong signed for newly promoted Premier League side Luton Town for an undisclosed fee.
 On 5 November 2023, he scored his first Premier League goal in a 1–1 draw against Liverpool.

 Sheffield United

-On August 29, 2025, Chong joined EFL Championship side Sheffield United on a four-year deal after Luton were relegated the previous season.
+On 29 August 2025, Chong joined EFL Championship side Sheffield United on a four-year deal after Luton were relegated the previous season.

 International career

 Chong played youth international football for the Netherlands at under-15, under-16, under-17, under-19, under-20 and under-21 levels.
 He played for the under-17 national team at the 2016 UEFA European Under-17 Championship and scored the only goal in the quarter-final victory against Sweden.

 In June 2021, Chong accepted a call-up to the Curaçao national team for their 2021 CONCACAF Gold Cup preliminary squad.
 However, he was not included in the final squad, which subsequently withdrew from the tournament due to an outbreak of COVID-19.

 On 26 August 2025, Chong's request to switch international allegiance to Curaçao was approved by FIFA.

+Chong was named in the 26-man Curaçao squad for the 2026 FIFA World Cup.
+He was the only player born in Curaçao, with all 25 of his teammates born on mainland Netherlands.
+On 14 June 2026, he played in their opening match against Germany, which resulted in a 7–1 loss.